emicklei/protocheck/README.md

 ## features

-- checks use expressions with Google/CEL
+- expressions with Google/CEL
-- both message and field hecks
+- both message and field checks
-- checks nested messages
+- nested messages
-- checks oneof fields
+- repeated, oneof and map fields
 - syntax validation of CEL expressions at generation time
-- proto3 and editions supported
+- supports proto3 and editions

 ## status